yanivkalfa/react-redux-immutable-router-localization/README.md

 }
 ```

-almost all of the localization is done on compilation and will not result in a performance hit what so ever,
+almost all of the localization is done at compilation and will not result in a performance hit whatsoever,
 apart from `__gtf` which does a simple replace operation on the text.